biotaphy/biotaphy.github.io/index.md

 [iDigBio](https://idigbio.org) at The University of Florida, [Lifemapper](http://lifemapper.org) at The University of Kansas, and [The Open Tree of Life](https://tree.opentreeoflife.org/opentree) at The University of Michigan supported by U.S. NSF BIO/DBI Award #1458422.
-The goal of the BiotaPhy Project is to create an extensible, stable, and technically-supported biodiversity community science gateway that makes it easy to utilize the massive and growing amount of species data available from biological museums in user-defined workflows that catalyze convergent research, and more broadly support education and workforce training in biodiversity informatics.

 <p align="center">
  <a href="https://idigbio.org">